itsmebonny/pacsproj/README.md

 These notebooks can be used out of the box, without any modification by simply running all the cells.
 The dataset generation notebooks work the same as the scripts already presented, so the interested reader can refer to the previous sections for further information.
 The notebook that solves Stokes is here just as a proof of concept, as it should need a few tweaks in order to solve the problem correctly.

+The model tester notebook is provided to work on the `trained_model` that is already present in the `models` folder.
+In that case is enough to run all the cells to see the results of the model on the train and test geometries.
+In the case a user wanted to test a different model, he should change the following variables:

+1. In the section `Load the model` the variable `path` must be the same of the model trained, while the variable `graphs_folder` must be the same of the folder containing the graphs used to train the model.
+2. The section`Compute rollout errors on the train and test sets` can be left as it is.
+3. The section `Test the model on a single graph of the dataset` the user can change the variable `split` to choose whether to select a graph from the train or test set and the variable `graph_idx` to choose the graph to test.
-The model tester notebook shows how to test a model on the train and test geometries.
-The user can modify the variable `path` to choose the model to test.
-The notebook will compute the errors for all the train and test geometries.
-It is also possible to test the network on a single geometry by modifying the variable `graphs_folder` to the path of the folder containing the graphs of the geometry to test and the variable `new_graph` to the name of the graph to test.
+4. In the section `Test the model on a new graph` the user can select a folder of graphs never seen by the model changing the variable `graphs_folder` to the desired path and the variable `new_graph` to the filename of the graph to test.

 ### Documentation